Sustainability in logistics: the new normal?

 REDUCING CO2 EMISSIONS DRASTICALLY: a big task

-We now have piles of studies that show that we cross our planet's boundaries every time.
-That something has to be done is absolutely clear, what we want to achieve is also: drastically reducing CO2 emissions.
+We now have piles of studies showing that we are crossing the boundaries of our planet every time.
+That something must be done is clear, what we want to achieve: drastically reducing CO2 emissions.
 Based on the 2015 Climate Agreement, the Dutch coalition agreement set two goals in 2017.
 50 percent reduction of CO2 gases in 2030 and even CO02 neutrality in 2050.
-A major task that all sectors must contribute to.
-The bar is extremely high, especially for the transport and logistics sector.
+A major task to which all sectors must contribute.
+The bar is set extremely high, especially for the transport and logistics sector.
 They play a crucial role in reducing CO2 emissions.

 a goal without a plan is just a wish